 The Ripple Effect of Safety

 When discussing injuries and the importance of working safely, we often discuss how an injury would affect an individual’s immediate family or loved ones.
-While this may be an effective method to provoking thought in an individual worker, the not-so-immediate effects of working unsafely need to also be discussed.
+While this may be an effective method to provoke thought in an individual worker, the not-so-immediate effects of working unsafely need also to be discussed.
 There is often a far-reaching ripple effect of consequences from any incident that occurs, even if it does not result in injury.

 The Ripple Effect